thedarkwriter/courseware-lms-content/video/package_file_service_LVM.md

 }
 ```

-When I've finished, I'll check my syntax one more time with the `puppet parser`
+I'll check my syntax one more time with the `puppet parser`
 tool.

     puppet parser validate pasture/manifests/init.pp

-The `pasture.puppet.vm` node is still classified with this `pasture` class.
+The `pasture.puppet.vm` node is still classified with this `pasture` class,
-When I return to the node and do another puppet agent run, the master will
+so when I return to the node and do another puppet agent run, the master will
 pick up these added file and service resources and include them in the catalog
 it returns to the node.